palash25/kubernetes-marketplace/parca/README.md

 ## Updating the application

 As part of every Parca release there is a [kubernetes-manifest.yaml](https://github.com/parca-dev/parca/releases/download/v0.4.1/kubernetes-manifest.yaml) that is stored as parca.yaml.
-Then for the agent the same [kubernetes-manifest.yaml](https://github.com/parca-dev/parca-agent/releases/download/v0.2.0/kubernetes-manifest.yaml) is available stoerd as parca-agent.yaml.
+Then for the agent the same [kubernetes-manifest.yaml](https://github.com/parca-dev/parca-agent/releases/download/v0.2.0/kubernetes-manifest.yaml) is available stored as parca-agent.yaml.
 To combine both we run
 ```
 cat parca.yaml > app.yaml